 TRANSIT: 1,804 miles CARPOOLING: 1,250 miles BIKING: 305 miles WALKING: 103 miles

 You likely hear us talk a lot about metrics and data-driven decisions in our projects.
 How can we advocate for them if we can’t replicate them ourselves?
 This year our offices are applying for designations that showcase our corporate culture in action for sustainable travel behavior.
 Take for example our super-friendly, ever-apologizing Toronto office (“sorry”).
-They were just awarded Canada’s first ever BICYCLE FRIENDLY BUSINESS designation.
+They were awarded Canada’s BICYCLE FRIENDLY BUSINESS designation.